Cuba Fast Facts

 1492 - Explorer Christopher Columbus lands on the island of Cuba and claims it for Spain.
 Spain controls the island until 1898, making it a hub for the slave trade and the export of sugar and coffee.

-1898 - The US assists Cubans in winning independence from Spain during the Spanish-American War.
+1898 - The United States assists Cubans in winning independence from Spain during the Spanish-American War.
 The Treaty of Paris gives the US temporary control of Cuba.

 1902 - Cuba gains independence from the United States.

-1903 - The new Republic of Cuba leases 45 square miles of land in Guantánamo Bay to the US for construction of a naval station.
+1903 - The new Republic of Cuba leases 45 square miles of land in Guantánamo Bay to the United States for construction of a naval station.
 Building on the naval station begins that same year.

 1952 - Former President Fulgencio Batista stages a coup with the support of the army, and assumes power.